The Sea of Grass (film): Production

 In his autobiography, Kazan wrote that he had been excited at the prospect of filming The Sea of Grass.
 He was looking forward to working on the Great Plains, "where the grass still grew from unbroken sod."
-However, the producers decided that the majority of the film would be shot against a process screen to use some of the existing "ten thousand feet" of 'sea of grass' stock footage, rather than sending the film crew on location.
+However, Kazan was extremely disappointed when informed that MGM had decided that the majority of the film would be shot against a process screen to use some of the existing "ten thousand feet" of 'sea of grass' stock footage, rather than sending the film crew on location.
 According to The Films of Katharine Hepburn, MGM had thousands of reels of footage of prairie.
-Kazan was extremely disappointed.
-He also did not like the costumes, which he did not get to see until late in the process.
-He thought the producers had approved clothes for Katharine Hepburn that in design and quantity did not fit the frontier environment, but changes were restricted due to production deadlines.
+Kazan also did not like the costumes, which he did not get to see until shortly before filming was to begin.
+He believed the producers had approved clothes for Katharine Hepburn that in design and quantity did not fit the frontier environment, but changes were restricted due to production deadlines.

 The 'Sea of Grass' scenes used as process screen backdrop were shot in the Sandhills of Nebraska on the ranch of former Nebraska Governor Samuel McKelvie.
 There is no little irony that a story based in New Mexico exclaiming the Great Plains are cattle country was using a backdrop that later became part of the McKelvie National Forest.

-The production was planned for Myrna Loy and Spencer Tracy at the beginning.
+The role of Lutie Cameron was originally planned for Myrna Loy.

 Reception

-Although it received mostly tepid critical reviews, the movie was the most commercially successful of all the Hepburn-Tracy MGM films, making $3,150,000 in the US and Canada and $1,539,000 overseas.
-This resulted in a profit to MGM of $742,000.
-Kazan did not like his final product, and advised friends against seeing it.
+Although The Sea of Grass received mostly tepid critical reviews, it was the most commercially successful of all the Tracy-Hepburn MGM films, making $3,150,000 in the US and Canada and $1,539,000 overseas, resulting in a profit of $742,000 to MGM.
+Kazan reportedly did not like the finished film and advised friends against seeing it.